Reinhardbett/fso-step-10-11/README.md

 ## 🧠 Recap of Core Concepts

-- ✅ **Same-Origin Policy** blocks cross-origin API requests by default
+- **Same-Origin Policy** blocks cross-origin API requests by default
-- ✅ Use **CORS** for development cross-origin communication
+- Use **CORS** for development cross-origin communication
-- ✅ Use `app.use(express.static('dist'))` to serve frontend
+- Use `app.use(express.static('dist'))` to serve frontend
-- ✅ Use **relative URLs** to simplify frontend API logic
+- Use **relative URLs** to simplify frontend API logic
-- ✅ Configure **Vite proxy** for seamless development experience
+- Configure **Vite proxy** for seamless development experience
-- ✅ Remove CORS once everything shares the same origin in production
+- Remove CORS once everything shares the same origin in production
+- Setting up an Express server
+- Creating RESTful routes (GET, POST, DELETE)
+- Using middleware: `express.json()` for parsing JSON
+- Custom middleware for tracking request timestamps
+- Using `morgan` for logging HTTP requests with a custom token
+- Responding with appropriate HTTP status codes: `200`, `201`, `204`, `400`, `404`
+- Filtering and finding objects within an array
+- Data validation for POST requests
+- Returning custom error messages for invalid or duplicate inputs
+- Avoiding multiple responses using `return` before `res` calls in conditional branches
+- Managing in-memory data updates properly (especially in DELETE route)
+- Formatting HTML responses with line breaks using `<br>`
+- Define and use Mongoose models
+- Save and fetch data from MongoDB
+- Format returned JSON for frontend use
+- Centralize error handling with middleware
+- Perform CRUD operations via RESTful routes

 Link to deployed backend: https://fso-step-10-11-rfah.onrender.com

+Made with ❤️ during the Full Stack Open course.